wangxf2000/StreamProcessingDemo/Readme.md

 # Prepare the demo
-### Using the following script to prepare the env.
+### Using PuTTy or teminal to Login the server.Using the following script to prepare the env.
 ```
 # install maven and set maven environment variables
 wget https://mirrors.tuna.tsinghua.edu.cn/apache/maven/maven-3/3.6.3/binaries/apache-maven-3.6.3-bin.tar.gz